 For more on the components of a turntable, read this post.

-A turntable will require external components for you to actually use it to listen to vinyl records, but most enthusiasts prefer them.
+A turntable will require external components for you to actually use it to listen to vinyl records.
+You will also need to get the components and the vinyl record player setup before you can use it.
+But most enthusiasts prefer them.

 The options for customization are endless, depending on the components you pair it with.
 Also, using external components also means higher quality.
 Those built into record players are not usually anywhere near as good as an external one.

 A record player is an overall audio system setup that includes a pair of speakers and an amplifier along with the turntable.